qwrtln/specialty-coffee-journey/content/coffee/2025/lucifer-guatemala-huehuetnango.md

 ---

 Lesson learned about "omniroast": too dark for filter, too light for espresso.
-You should probably choose coffee tailor to your specific expectations.
+You should probably choose coffee tailored to your specific expectations.

 ![Lucifer Guatemala Huehuetnango](/2025/03.jpg)